Salmon has got to be one of the tastiest fish in the world.

 What is Cold Smoking Salmon?

-However, this method of cooking doesn’t actually ‘cook’ the salmon per se, this process actually flavors the salmon with smoke and during the flavoring process, the salmon is subsequently cooked over a long period of time.
+However, this method of cooking doesn’t actually ‘cook’ the salmon per se.
+This process flavors the salmon with smoke, and during the flavoring process, the salmon is subsequently cooked over a long period of time.

-Cold smoking leaves the ‘raw’ texture of the salmon, essentially, this is because the salmon still is raw.
-This type of smoked salmon is typically the salmon you find at your supermarket in the flat packs.
+Cold smoking leaves the salmon ‘raw’ texture; this is because the salmon is still raw.
+This type of smoked salmon is typically found at your supermarket in flat packs.

-Before the cold smoking takes place, the salmon is dry-cured in salt, this draws out most of the moisture in the salmon.
-This helps the salmon become the perfect silky smooth texture once cold smoked.
+Before the cold smoking takes place, the salmon is dry-cured in salt.
+This draws out most of the moisture in the salmon, helping it become the perfect silky smooth texture once cold smoked.

 What is the Best Age for Cold Smoking Salmon?